Usually yes, sometimes no.

 Answer: As long as there was no vaginal rupture prior to c-section, risk of ophthalmia neonatorum is essentially zero.
 You are fine to decline eye antibiotics.

 “If my baby gets an eye infection, we can treat it then.”

 Answer: Ophthalmia neonaturm can be rapidly progressive and cause permanent damage to the cornea.
 Treatment is complicated and usually involves IV antibiotics and hospitalization.
 Preventative medicine is best.
-Risks of eye antibiotic are limited to rare eye irritation, which is much less since switching from the older treatment of silver nitrate to the ilotycin antibiotic ointment that we now use.
+The eye antibiotic risks are limited to rare eye irritation.
+The risks are much less since switching from the older treatment of silver nitrate to the ilotycin antibiotic ointment that we now use.
 The benefits of preventative treatment outweigh the risks.

 “I want to delay eye antiobitics so that my baby can see me.”

 It is absolutely fine to delay for a few hours or until mom and baby have bonded and/or breastfed for the first time.
 In fact, there is some evidence that giving eye antibiotics before a baby has nursed for the first time impedes the baby’s ability to see and latch onto mom’s breast.
 We’ve changed our procedures at Barnes Jewish Hospital so that baby and mom spend their first few minutes together and eye ointment and other newborn care comes later (as long as baby is healthy).

 A growing number of parents decline antibiotic eye ointment for their newborns

 You are welcome too, also.
 Just discuss it with your pediatrician before delivery.
 Babies used to go blind from eye infections.
 Now we almost never see it— I’ve seen one case in my career.
 I’ve never seen any side effect from the antibiotic eye ointment, either.